The Story of Harris Funeral Homes

 This should have been an open-and-shut case.
 After all, Tom and Harris Funeral Homes were acting consistently with existing laws.
 Small businesses are allowed under the law to have sex-specific dress codes.
 Even the EEOC’s own employee manual states that a “dress code may require male employees to wear neckties at all times and female employees to wear skirts at all times.”

-But the EEOC elevated its political goals above the interests of the grieving families that Tom and Harris Funeral Homes serve.
+But the EEOC elevated politics above the interests of the grieving families that Tom and Harris Funeral Homes serve.

-To achieve these political goals, the EEOC decided that the definition of “sex” in Title VII of the Civil Rights Act should be rewritten to mean “gender identity.”
-But neither government agencies nor courts have the authority to rewrite federal law.
+To advance its policy goals, the EEOC decided that the definition of “sex” in Title VII of the Civil Rights Act should be rewritten to include “gender identity.”
+But neither unelected bureaucrats nor courts have the authority to rewrite federal law.
 That’s a blatant and unconstitutional overreach.
 In America, Congress makes law.
 It says so in our Constitution.
-That power does not belong to unelected bureaucrats.
+That power does not belong to unelected officials.

 That’s why Tom asked the U.S. Supreme Court to hear his case and uphold his freedom.
 No one should be punished for acting consistently with existing laws.